 With an eye for precision, sharp technical skills, and a passion for mentorship and inspiring others, Melissa Klassen leads the way in the AcroDance industry in Canada and abroad.”

-Ryan, a born and raised Calgarian, is excited for his second season with The Young Canadians!
+Ryan, a born and raised Calgarian, is excited for his third season with The Young Canadians!
 Having countless experiences to draw from, some of Ryan’s previous roles include: front man for New Zealand rock band, choir performer for the president of Hungry, orchestra member for Royal Caribbean cruise line, Pirate King, Canadian Mountie, Manatee, and much more.
 Ryan has his A.R.C.T. in piano performance as well as a degree in vocal performance from the University of Calgary.
 He his currently working alongside many Calgary high school choirs and dance companies.
 Including, Alberta Ballet and Decidedly Jazz Dance.